TABLE OF CONTENTS

 It is a lot of fun to speak about terms that those on the outside don't know about, but your associate or friend will know.
 In fact, this builds rapport and a connection between stoners; drawing people who do the same thing close together.

-The Cannabis Quality
+The Cannabis Jargon

 When you really get into everything, it is just good fun.
 Now, let us go back to what is really important.
 We are going to introduce you to potential cannabis jargon; some of them, you might already know.